arangodb/docs/3.8/aql/operations-search.md

     apply optimizations.
 Removes redundant or overlapping conditions, but can take quite some time even for a low number of nested conditions.
   - `"none"`: search the index without optimizing the conditions.
+- `countApproximate` (string, _optional_): controls how total count of rows is calculated when `fullCount` mode for query is set or during COLLECT WITH COUNT clause execution  (introduced in v3.7.6)
+  - `"exact"` (default): rows are actually enumerated giving precise number.
+  - `"cost"`: cost based approximation is used.
+Do not enumerates rows, returns approximate result with O(1) complexity.
+Gives precise result when Search condition is empty or contains only single term query (e.g. doc.field == 'value').

 **Examples**